Aposelemis Dam: History

 The first thoughts to build a dam for providing water from Aposelemis date back to the 1970s.
 During the 1980s and 90s several preparatory studies were completed and the definitive construction study was approved in 2000.
 Despite strong opposition by local communities in the early 2000s, the overwhelming need for water during the summer prevailed.
 The construction contract was put out to tender on 14/12/2004 and was awarded on 1/4/2005.
 Dam construction was completed in 2012 and accompanying works in early 2019.
-Total costs, including compensations for expropriation, exceeded 220 million euros.
+Total costs, including compensations for compulsory purchase, exceeded 220 million euros.